 - Pension plans and retirement accounts

 California law considers homes acquired during the marriage period the property of the community.
 Therefore, California spouses divorcing must determine how they will equally share residences in the community.
 When distributing community assets and liabilities, the net worth of each spouse’s share should be equal unless otherwise agreed by the parties.
-Consequently, one spouse may be given a holiday property and the other given to the family residence, provided they are of equal value.
+Consequently, one spouse may be given the family residence, and the other awarded other community property, provided they are of equal value.

 California Divorce Entitlements: Spousal Support